SumaiyaTarannumNoor/okg_Sony/README.md

 ## Description

-This is the official implementation for the paper **OKG: On-the-fly Keyword Generation in Search Sponsered Advertising** authored by **Zhao Wang , Briti Gangopadhyay , Mengjie Zhao , Shingo Takamatsu**,  submitted to COLING 2025.
+This is the official implementation for the paper **OKG: On-the-fly Keyword Generation in Search Sponsered Advertising** authored by Zhao Wang , Briti Gangopadhyay , Mengjie Zhao , Shingo Takamatsu,  submitted to COLING 2025.
 OKG is a dynamic framework leveraging LLM agent to adaptively generate keywords for sponsored search advertising.
 Additionally, we provided the first publicly accessible dataset with real ad keyword data, offering a valuable resource for future research in keyword optimization.

 ![Example Figure](./architecture.png)